salamagd/rebuildr/README.md

 # rebuildr
-A Chrome extension to automatically rebuild failed builds on Buildkite
+A Chrome extension to automatically rebuild failed builds on Buildkite.
+Use at your own peril!